Procedures : May to October 2018

 consideration of candidates on an intercalary year; section (g) to the

-change in pass mark for postgraduate level 6 modules; section (n) to the
+pass mark for postgraduate level 6 modules; section (n) to the

 procedures for progression to placement; section (o) to